Santa Cruz County Property Taxes

 The median home value in Santa Cruz County, Arizona is $216,100, according to U.S. Census Bureau American Community Survey 2019-2023 5-Year Estimates.

-How are property taxes calculated in Arizona?
+How does Santa Cruz County rank for property taxes in Arizona?

 Counties with Similar Tax Rates